oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

     }
     Pixel = MapOf(Channel, Integer)

-Simplifying replaces the Pixel MapOf with the explicit Pixel Map shown above.
+Simplifying replaces the Pixel MapOf with the explicit Pixel Map shown in the previous [section](#333-derived-enumerations).

 # 4 Serialization
 Applications may use any internal information representation that exhibits the characteristics defined in [Table 3-1](#table-3-1-jadn-types).
 Serialization rules define how to represent instances of each type using a specific format.
 Several serialization formats are defined in this section.
 In order to be usable with JADN, serialization formats defined elsewhere must: